 What does opiate addiction look like?
 Opiates are a class of drugs that act in the nervous system to produce feelings of pleasure and pain relief.
 Millions of healthcare prescribers legally prescribe opiates to manage severe and chronic pain.

 Commonly prescribed opioids and opiates include hydrocodone, codeine, oxycodone, oxymorphine, fentanyl, dilaudid, methadone, and morphine.
-Opiate addiction is a chronic disease that can cause major health, social and financial problems and is characterized by a compulsive urge to use even when they are no longer medically required.
+Opiate addiction is a chronic disease that can cause major health, social and financial problems.
+It is characterized by a compulsive urge to use even when they are no longer medically required.

-The tolerance to the euphoric feeling of opiates develops faster than the tolerance to dangerous effects do, therefore people often overdose by mistake because they are attempting to get a higher high and consume too much.
+The tolerance to the euphoric feeling of opiates develops faster than the tolerance to dangerous effects do.
+Therefore, people often overdose by mistake.
+This happens because they were attempting to get a higher high and consume too much.
 A high dose of opiates or opioids can cause death from respiratory or cardiac arrest.

 For people that suffer from opiate addiction, it’s important to break the cycle of guilt and shame.
 For those who wish to free themselves from opiate dependence, there are many choices to choose from in order to achieve their goal.
-There are a number of medications which can help with a detox program in order to make the detox phase as pleasant as possible.
-After the initial detox phase, an opiate addict is certainly at risk for relapse and should immediately move forward to a substance abuse treatment center in order to learn about their addiction and find a solution to recovery.
+In addition, there are a number of medications which can help with a detox program in order to make the detox phase as pleasant as possible.
+After the initial detox phase, an opiate addict is certainly at risk for relapse.
+They should immediately move forward to a substance abuse treatment center in order to learn about their addiction and find a solution to recovery.